 When evaluating your overall image, try to think about how others would describe you.
 What would a friend say your best attributes are?
-What skills come naturally to you and not to your friend?
+Do skills come naturally to you and not to your friend?
 What things are you not so good at?
 Try looking at yourself objectively, both your good and not so good attributes.

 Step 3: Decide On The Focal Point & Highlight The Shit Out Of It

 After looking at the big picture and knowing yourself, you can then decide what attributes you want to be the focus.
 Do you receive compliments about your sparkly eyes or genuine smile?
 Are you a great singer or a talented writer?
 Which of your inherent qualities and attributes are you most proud of?
 Once you decide on the features you like about yourself and feel proud to display, put everything else in the background.

 We may not be able to control our disabilities, but we can control our personal style.
 We can learn how to be confident with a disability!
 This is what Trend-Able.com is about.
-The clothing and accessories we put on our bodies communicate who we are and have a huge impact on how others see us and most importantly, on how we see ourselves.
+The clothing and accessories we put on our bodies communicate who we are and have a huge impact on how others see us.
+Most importantly they communicate how we see ourselves.
 Just because I wear leg braces and have sucky hands does not mean I have to wear clunky looking grandma shoes and elastic waisted pants.
 Your disabilities do not have to define you.

 Try choosing only clothing and shoes that you love and feel confident in.
 Play up your best assets with great fitting fabrics, color, and fun accessories that show your personality.
 Simple changes like, parting your hair a different way, or buying a new shade of lipstick, can be simple confidence boosters.
 If you want to learn how to use highlighter like a Kardashian or do your makeup better, you can sign up for a free makeover at Sephora and Ulta.